adace123/backend/README.md

 ## Database Installation
 run `flask db upgrade` to generate the sqlite3 in-memory database.

+## Run the Installation
+flask can now be run using the command `flask run`

 # Development
 ## Black
 run `black .` to refactor all project files.